isaac-mason/arancini/packages/arancini/README.md

 # arancini

-An object-based entity component system for JavaScript.
+An entity manager for JavaScript.

 ```
 > npm i arancini
 ```

-- 👾 ‎ Manage game or simulation entities with the Entity Component System pattern
+- 👾 ‎ Manage game or simulation entities
 - 🛹 ‎ Strikes a balance between ease of use and performance
 - 🍱 ‎ Entities are regular objects, components are properties on objects
 - 🧩 ‎ Framework agnostic, plug arancini into anything